-The integrated science for elementary teachers major provides a solid foundation for teaching physical and biological science courses.
+The integrated science education (elementary/secondary) major provides a solid foundation for teaching physical and biological science courses.

 Graduating equipped with knowledge of critical theory in literature, you will extend your abilities as a reader and writer, sharpening your skills to interpret and respond to both familiar and new texts.
 Pairing your interests in eloquent, meaningful words and written texts, a major in literature will allow you to develop your ability to read and write as an effective, ethically responsible communicator.